richie-0/finalCapstone/README.md

 ## Description

-This project is a movie recommendation system implemented in Python.
-It utilizes natural language processing (NLP) techniques to analyze movie descriptions and provides recommendations based on user input.
+This project is a movie recommendation system implemented in Python using the spaCy module.
+It utilises NLP techniques to analyse movie descriptions and provides recommendations based on user input.
 The system considers user age to filter out age-appropriate recommendations.

 ## Table of Contents